jbagnato/deep-rl-multiagent/Report.md

 On future work It would be great to use other RL models like:

-* D4PG
+* Try Alpha Zero.
-* Try on the Version 2 Agent with 20 arms envornment.
-* Try the Crawler optional excercise.
+* Try the "Play Soccer" optional excercise.